msupply-foundation/conforma-server/documentation/Data-View.md

 - `ascending` -- whether to sort ascending or descending (default: `true`)
 - `raw` -- set to `true` and the table data will be returned as just a single array of objects, i.e. no column or data definitions.
 This is useful when making queries to a table in an application form (e.g. a list of countries in a drop-down) -- you just want simple access to the data, not its display definitions.

+##### Filter / search
-Additional filtering is done via JSON in the request body.
+Additional filtering is primarily done via JSON in the request body.
 The JSON object is a GraphQL filter object.
+However, an additional `search` query parameter can be provided, which will be converted to and merged with the Filter JSON (the `search` parameter adds a filter for the `table_search_columns` that are [defined](#data_view-table)).

 ### `/data-views/<dataViewCode>/<itemId>` (GET)